-The Corporation currently holds 62 exploration prospecting licenses in the Republic of Ireland, comprising seven separate blocks (with one joint venture with Teck Ireland) across the principal prospective areas of the North Midlands and South West Ireland.
+The Corporation currently holds 35 exploration prospecting licenses in the Republic of Ireland, comprising three separate blocks (with one joint venture with Teck Ireland) across the principal prospective areas of the North Midlands and South West Ireland.
 The licenses are issued by the Exploration and Mining Division (EMD) of the Department of Communications, Climate Action and Environment (DCCAE) of the Republic of Ireland and the Corporation has been granted the right to explore for base metals, barytes (barite), silver and gold across the licensed areas.
-This includes the 21 additional licenses covering Millstreet and Charleville added in 2018.

-The Corporation's exploration activity from its acquisition of these properties have been focused on the Rathkeale and Lismore blocks, in particular the interpretation of the seismic survey.
+The Corporation's exploration activity from its acquisition of these properties have been focused on the Rathkeale blocks, in particular the interpretation of the seismic survey.
 The Corporation continues to explore ways to conduct exploration work on these properties, including joint ventures, partnerships, and changes in ownership structure.